You are here

 The instructor will introduce participants to some of the perennial problem topics that copy editors face such as:

-- spelling: determining capitalization and hyphenation; forming compounds; choosing American, British, or Canadian variants
+- Spelling: determining capitalization and hyphenation; forming compounds; choosing spelling for a Canadian audience.

-- punctuation: clarifying meaning; dealing with hyphen and dash difficulties; determining whether punctuation goes inside or outside quotation marks
+- Punctuation: clarifying meaning; understanding necessary and optional commas, dealing with hyphen and dash difficulties; determining whether punctuation goes inside or outside quotation marks.

 This is a learn-by-doing seminar with many exercises to illustrate the content.